 Planning a bachelor party is a balancing act.
-There will undoubtedly be some strange combination of the groom’s college friends (who want to show you they can still out-party you), work friends (who vowed they won’t share the most embarrassing moments on the company Slack channel), high school friends (who are still telling inside jokes from 2005), and the bride’s brother, who has asked one too many times about the strip club agenda.
+There will undoubtedly be some strange combination of the groom’s college friends who want to show you they can still out-party you, work friends who vowed they won’t share the most embarrassing moments on the company Slack channel, high school friends who are still telling decade-old inside jokes, and the bride’s brother who has asked one too many times about the strip club agenda.

 You need options for the weekend that will impress, entertain, and satisfy this group’s complicated demands.
 So use our guide to plan an Austin bachelor party that everyone will enjoy - the guy in the linen shirt, the guy in the Space Jam jersey, and even the dude who tends to end up shirtless after three beers.

-This is a Texas Hill Country BBQ legend that opened a downtown Austin location exactly for situations like this: you came to Texas with a bunch of other people, you all want “real barbecue,” and you don’t want to drive hours or wait in long lines.
+This is a Texas Hill Country barbecue legend that opened a downtown Austin location exactly for situations like this: you came to Texas with a bunch of other people, you all want “real barbecue,” but you don’t want to drive hours or wait in long lines.
 Instead, Cooper’s setup involves a fast-moving line where you pick out your favorites from the beef, pork, and chicken options on display.
-Get a healthy portion of brisket, with some burnt ends.
-You don’t really need to spend much time on the sides.
+Get a healthy portion of brisket with some burnt ends and don’t spend much time on the sides.
 Focus on what you came for - the meat sweats.

 This place was built for big groups who want lunch with their day drinks.
-Sit outside at their picnic tables and drink giant mimosas served in beer steins (a man-mosa, as their menu puts it).
-As for food, they serve a lot of sausages - ranging from a classic hot dog to smoked boar.
-The poutine is great for sharing, and the jalapeno mac and cheese is another solid side.
+Sit outside at picnic tables and drink giant mimosas served in beer steins (a man-mosa, as the menu puts it).
+As for food, they serve lots of sausages, ranging from a classic hot dog to smoked boar.
+The poutine is great for sharing, as is the jalapeno mac and cheese.
 If you’re here on a Sunday, they have a special brunch menu with steak, eggs, and fries, as well as other more breakfast-y options.

 For that moment in the weekend when you just need hangover sustenance, Counter Cafe and its diner food are waiting for you.
-Get the breakfast tacos or biscuits and gravy, or the burger with a fried egg on it, for the person in the group who’s really struggling after last night.
+Get the breakfast tacos or biscuits and gravy, or, if you’re really struggling after last night, the burger with a fried egg on it.
 This place has two locations, but we’d recommend the East Side one if you have a big group.

 Guero’s is a classic Austin spot that’s great for margaritas and your maiden Tex-Mex voyage.
 Or your millionth Tex-Mex voyage.
-But any meal at Guero’s starts with an aggressive trip to the salsa bar, to accompany your unlimited free chips.
-This place is located in the heart of South Congress, and tends to attract a big crowd on the weekends, so be sure to put your name in on the early side.
+But any meal at Guero’s starts with an aggressive trip to the salsa bar to accompany your unlimited free chips.
+This place is located in the heart of South Congress and tends to attract a big crowd on the weekends, so be sure to put your name down on the early side.

 Another great option for the bachelor party that wants a solid meal, but doesn’t want to get stuck at a table for two hours.
 Native is a hostel with a big bar scene (including a DJ), and plenty of people who are just there to drink.
 But the food is good, too - there are burgers, waffle fries, and even plenty of vegetarian options for that person who just watched a Netflix food documentary he’s still haunted by.

-This is not your authentic Texas barbecue spot, where meats are served on wax paper with a side of Wonder Bread.
-Lambert’s is on the nicer side - it’s not as stuffy as a steakhouse, but it serves equally awesome cuts of meat.
+This is not your authentic Texas barbecue spot where meats are served on wax paper with a side of Wonder Bread.
+Lambert’s is on the nicer side - though not as stuffy as a steakhouse - but it serves equally awesome cuts of meat.
 The fried green tomatoes and classic wedge are great starters, and we recommend ordering a variety of brisket, ribs, and steak for everyone to try.
 Check out the music upstairs after your meal.

 The East Side is not for every bachelor party.
-Rihanna’s greatest hits aren’t always playing.
-There may not be any bachelorette parties to hang out with.
-And there is definitely not any bottle service.
-That said, Whisler’s serves great cocktails and has a Mezcal bar hidden upstairs.
+Rihanna’s greatest hits aren’t playing on a loop, there may not be any bachelorette parties to hang out with, and there is definitely no bottle service.
+That said, Whisler’s serves great cocktails and has a mezcal bar hidden upstairs.
 It’s a nice option for the group that wants a more low-key night.

 Dirty 6th Street is Austin’s Bourbon Street, but with our own twist of weird.
 They block off the street to cars on the weekend, so it’s always full of people.
-And Maggie Mae’s, on Dirty 6th, is where we’d send you first.
-It’s an indoor and outdoor spot with five different bars -you can expect a cover band playing in one room, and a DJ playing all the hits in another.
+And Maggie Mae’s is where we’ll always send you first.
+It’s an indoor and outdoor spot with five different bars.
+You can expect a cover band playing in one room and a DJ playing all the hits in another.
 Post up on the balcony so you can watch the action on 6th Street below.

 Rainey Street used to be a quiet street near the lake.
 Then it became a quiet street where a few houses were flipped into bars with rocking chairs and ping pong tables.
 Today, every house is a bar, and this street is absolute bachelor party gold.
 Lustre Pearl has one of the bigger footprints in the area, with multiple levels and bars inside.
 But you could easily spend a whole night drinking in different bars on Rainey.